saint-oracle/website/act/on/privacy-policy.md

       <h3 class="md-typescale-title-medium">2.1.
 Information You Provide Directly</h3>
       <ul class="md-typescale-body-large">
-        <li><strong>Account Information</strong>: When you sign up via our authentication service, we collect your email address.
-If you do not authenticate (sign in), your data is not sent to our servers.</li>
+        <li><strong>Account Information</strong>: When you sign in via our authentication service, we collect and sync your email address and basic user settings to our servers.
+If you do not sign in, no data is sent to our servers.</li>
         <li><strong>Content Data</strong>: If you sign in and have an active paid subscription, any content data entered into the app is synced to our servers, and is available on any devices that you sign in with.
 This includes Lists, Sections, and Items you create within the App, and any associated settings, notes, and metadata.</li>
       </ul>